Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    cd workspace
    ```

 2. Download the base platform and place it under `workspace`  folder.
 Then extract it.
-If you have already installed the Vitis tool, please omit this step as AMD Official platforms have already built into the vitis tool installation package.
+If you have already installed the Vitis™ tool, omit this step as AMD Official platforms have already built into the vitis tool installation package.

    ```bash
    unzip xilinx_zcu104_base_202310_1.zip #extract the base platform